 3- Start typing on the chat window by tagging the scammer account or channel and then explaining the reason behind the report.

-You can also directly report an account or channel by clicking on the three dots on the user profile screen and selecting Report.
+You can also directly report a Telegram scam account or channel by clicking on the three dots on the user profile screen and selecting Report.
 Choose the reason behind the report and select submit.

-Any kind of business impersonation can be detrimental for your brand reputation and revenue as well.
+Any kind of business impersonation can be detrimental to your brand reputation and revenue.
 When customers lose trust in your brand, it can be very difficult to gain that trust back.

 As a result, it’s important to constantly monitor Telegram to make sure scammers are not trying to ride on your brand’s success.

-Red Points can help you detect and monitor fake accounts on social media platforms and shut them down effectively before they can cause any kind of permanent damage to your brand.
+Red Points can help you detect and monitor fake accounts on social media platforms to report and shut them down effectively before they can cause any kind of permanent damage to your brand.